zilliztech/zdoc/versioned_docs/version-byoc/tutorials/limits-and-restrictions/limits.md

 ## Backup on Console{#backup-on-console}

-Zilliz Cloud provides free storage for backup snapshots for up to 30 days.
+Backup snapshots can be retained for up to 30 days.

 ## Restore on Console{#restore-on-console}